Bhart97/CDE-project/module/part b/README.md

 **2. Connecting to Object Storage**

-Within the S3 bucket called ```<TODO>```, all objects will be stored under your cohort directory with your name such as ```s3://<bucket_name>/<cohort>/```.
+Within the S3 bucket called ```<TODO>```, all objects will be stored under your cohort directory.
 You will be using the AWS CLI from within the EC2 instance to make calls to the S3 bucket.
 Review the documentations on using the [s3 commands](https://docs.aws.amazon.com/cli/latest/reference/s3/) to move files within the S3 bucket.

 Go to the EC2 console and ```Actions > Security > Modify IAM role``` and attach the role to enable EC2 access with S3, then create a new file called <firstname_lastname>.txt from your EC2 instance.
 You will upload this file under the appropriate directory and it should contain the following text:
 ```